 Need Help With Your Toxic Exposure Workers Compensation Claim?
 We’re Here For You

 Before you start you may want to know how to file a workers comp claim.
 If you believe you may have a workers’ compensation claim due to toxic exposure at work, the first thing you need to do is talk to your doctor.
 Your doctor, after conducting an evaluation may refer you to a specialist who is trained in assessing workplace toxic exposures.
 If you are diagnosed with an illness due to toxic exposure at work, contact your employer immediately.
 Your employer should provide with the forms necessary to file a workers’ compensation claim.
 Your employer should also work with you to come up with a plan to eliminate or limit your workplace exposure to the toxic chemicals.

 It is also important that you contact an experienced Los Angeles work injury attorney, who can begin gathering evidence to establish the link between your illness and the workplace toxic exposure.
-The experienced and knowledgeable California workers’ compensation attorneys at the ODG Law Group have the access to experts who can help bolster your case.
+The experienced and knowledgeable Asbestos Exposure Workers Compensation Lawyers in Los Angeles at the ODG Law Group have the access to experts who can help bolster your case.
 We can help you get the treatment and care you need and monetary support for your losses.
 Contact us at 818-230-2428 for a free consultation and comprehensive case evaluation.